Vishesh-2/Linux-ACLs/README.md

 * `change_dir DIRECTORY_NAME` - changes the directory but is not reflected.
 The change is confirmed by printing the output of getcwd().
 This has been implemented because the implementation of `aclcd` cannot be implemented with `simple_sudo`.

+* Command to execute a program using `simple_sudo`: `simple_sudo ACL_CMD PROG_ARGS`

+    * `ACL_CMD` is one command out of those listed below, supported in Linux ACLs implementation.

+    * `PROG_ARGS` are the command line arguments to be provided to the executible that needs to be run via simple_sudo program.

 ## Assumptions